Phase 4 BusConnects Network Redesign

-The National Transport Authority in conjunction with Dublin Bus have launched the first phase of the new BusConnects network for Dublin.
-This phase includes routes connecting Dublin’s north east to the city centre covering the areas of Howth, Baldoyle, Donaghmede, Raheny, Malahide, Portmarnock and Howth.
+The National Transport Authority in conjunction with Dublin Bus launched the first phase of the new BusConnects network for Dublin in June 2021.
+The first phase included routes connecting Dublin’s north east to the city centre covering the areas of Howth, Baldoyle, Donaghmede, Raheny, Malahide, Portmarnock and Howth.

 The overall objective of the improved network will be a significant increase in capacity and frequency for customers, as well as more evening and weekend services for all spines.
 This is the first phase in the implementation of the new BusConnects network and follows on from three rounds of public consultation which concluded in 2020.

-The H spine branches are the primary driver of the new network delivering fast and frequent services to the city centre.
+The H spine branches deliver fast and frequent services to the city centre.
 Services on H1 (from Baldoyle), H2 (from Malahide) and H3 (from Howth) will provide greater levels of service to these residents and the surrounding communities.
-Click here for more information about the H spine launch.
+Click here for more information about the H spine.